Omega-3 Fatty Acids: Essential Fats for Heart, Brain, and Beyond

 • Soybeans and tofu

-• Fish Oil – Contains EPA and DHA; most common option
+• Fish Oil: Provides EPA and DHA; widely used

-• Krill Oil – Contains EPA and DHA in phospholipid form, which may be easier to absorb
+• Krill Oil: Contains EPA and DHA in phospholipid form

-• Algae Oil – Plant-based DHA (and sometimes EPA), ideal for vegetarians and vegans
+• Algae Oil: Plant-based DHA (and sometimes EPA), suitable for vegetarians and vegans

-• Choose one with at least 500 mg combined EPA + DHA per serving
+• Aim for at least 500 mg combined EPA + DHA per serving

-• Look for third-party testing for purity and freshness (e.g., IFOS, USP, NSF certified)
+• Look for third-party testing for purity and freshness (IFOS, USP, NSF)

-• Store in a cool place to prevent oxidation
+• Store in a cool, dark place to maintain quality

-Safety Note: Omega-3s are generally safe, but high doses can increase bleeding risk, especially if you're on blood thinners.
-Always check with your doctor before starting supplements.
+Omega-3s are generally safe, but high doses can increase bleeding risk for people on blood-thinning medications.
+Always consult a healthcare provider before starting supplements.

 Signs You May Not Be Getting Enough Omega-3s